 So you've rehydrated and cooled down your guinea pig, but he still isn't acting like himself.
-Perhaps he is acting tired, not moving around a lot and/or not eating or drinking on his own still.
-Now is the time to think about taking him to the Veterinarian's office.
-Sometimes this is a difficult thing if the incident occurs over a weekend, but remember - many towns/cities have emergency Vet hospitals for incidents such as these.
-So get on google and look up a nearby vet hospital!
+Perhaps he is acting tired, not moving around a lot and/or not eating or drinking on his own.
+Now is the time to think about taking him to the veterinarian's office.
+Sometimes this is a difficult thing if the incident occurs over a weekend, but remember: Many towns/cities have emergency vet hospitals for incidents such as these.
+So get on Google and look up a nearby vet hospital!

-It is important that no matter your guinea pig's condition after the overheating episode that he or she is taken to the Vet's office to be looked over.
-Often, if the guinea pig is thought to have a chance of survival, your Vet will provide the guinea pig with fluids to rehydrate him.
-He might also provide something for any pain, if he feels it is necessary for your guinea pig.
+It is important that, no matter your guinea pig's condition after the overheating episode, he or she is taken to the vet's office to be looked over.
+Often, if the guinea pig is thought to have a chance of survival, your vet will provide the guinea pig with fluids to rehydrate him.
+He might also provide something for any pain if he feels it is necessary for your guinea pig.

-Even if your guinea pig snapped out of the overheating quickly, it is always smart to take him to the Vet just to be sure, right?
+Even if your guinea pig snapped out of the overheating quickly, it is always smart to take him to the vet just to be sure.